tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.14.0 =
+* Added new "Extensions" feature to allow the easier addition of new features by 3rd party developers
+* Added new "Author Box" extension.
+More extensions coming soon, e.g., Social media share buttons
+* New social media profile fields added to WordPress user profile page

 = 1.12.1 =
 * Caught an error with non-object being returned in taxonomy list with sortable grid page